How to edit Windows hosts file (C:\Windows\System32\Drivers\Etc\hosts)?

-Windows users have a trouble saving plain TXT files without extensions on a Windows machine.
-For example, if you have to edit C:\Windows\System32\Drivers\Etc\hosts file and save as a plain text file, Windows will automatically add .txt file extension to the file and save it as hosts.txt.
+Windows users have trouble saving plain TXT files without extensions on a Windows machine.
+For example, if you have to edit C:\Windows\System32\Drivers\Etc\hosts file and save it as a plain text file, Windows will automatically add a .txt file extension to the file and save it as hosts.txt.
 Also, Windows does not allow you to edit the file directly in the system folder such as the C:\Windows\System32\Drivers\Etc.

 1. Open Folder Options dialog window by clicking the Start button Windows Start Icon, clicking Control Panel, clicking Appearance and Personalization, and then clicking Folder Options.